kerimoyle/cellml-specification/src/reference/informative/informB9_reset3.rst

       Gotcha: an "equivalent variable set" without any equivalent variables?

-    The equivalent variable set here really refers to any reset which references the same variable.
+    The equivalent variable set rule here refers to any reset which references the same variable.
     This is possible in two ways - either by directly referencing it (as in resets A and B above) or through the equivalence network (as in reset C).
-    Thus, even in situations where there are no equivalent variables defined in the model (which is the case before Zeus stepped in above) there is still the need for order uniqueness between resets of the same variable (as in between A and B).
+    Thus, even in situations where there are no equivalent variables defined in the model (which is the case before Zeus stepped in) there is still the need for order uniqueness between resets of the same variable (as in between A and B).